fujirinngo/LTG.Pushshift_API_Caller/README.md

 <code> $ pip install request </code>

-(Note: package manager pip is included by default starting with Python 3.4.)

 Likewise, the "pytz" package can be installed by running the following in your terminal:

 <code> $ pip install pytz </code>

-## Future Features to be Added
-<li>Using the csv module to integrate the caller with the overall pipeline